 You can think of herd immunity as a giant, societal mesh barrier that deadly viruses and bacteria can’t get past.
 One weakened link (delayed vaccine) or snapped link (skipped vaccine) in the mesh may not weaken it enough to let a disease past, but the more weakened or missing links, the more likely these antigens will slip through – and threaten all of us.

 And there you have it, the truth about vaccines.
-Now all you need is the immunization schedule to follow.
-And if you want to learn more about specific vaccines (did you know that boys can (and should!) get the HPV vaccine, as well as girls?)
-Check it out here.
+Now, all you need is the immunization schedule to follow.
+And if you want to learn more about specific vaccines (did you know that boys can (and should!) get the HPV vaccine, as well as girls?) check out more of The Swaddle’s vaccine coverage here.